rubenas/swimgest/readme.txt

 Installation instructions

-1.- Enable extension GD in php.ini and restart the server in dorder img treatment works.
+1.- Enable extension GD in php.ini and restart the server in order img treatment works.
 2.- Create a database named 'escualos'.
 3.- Add an user named 'escualos' to this new database with privileges on it.
 Password should be 'i8EgC%DlkAB0Er4IJ,J.'
 4.- Execute sql commands from the sql folders, first of all, tables.sql and then worldrecords.sql.